CartoDB/cartoframes/README.rst

     )

-You can also set your credentials using the :obj:`Credentials` class:
+You can also set your credentials using the `Credentials` class:

 .. code:: python